ACDC News – Issue 26-05

 In particular, they expressed shared interest in protecting the future of food, securing the future of independent farms, amplifying engagement between farmers and consumers, and confronting climate change.

-You can read the report from Corteva.
+You can read “The Future of Food and Farming” from Corteva.

 Climate change in the American mind